andrewhnberry/andrewhnberry.github.io/_posts/2020-04-21-Classification-Model-Evaluation.md

 Let’s image our predicted values as our model’s actual prediction performance, with the top row having our model predicting that data point as positive, and bottom row having our model predicting that data point as negative.

-- **True Positive (TP)** refers to predicting a positive class as poistive.
+- **True Positive (TP)** refers to predicting a positive class as positive.
 Meaning it correctly classified it.
-- **False Postivie( FP)** refers to predicting a negative class as positive.
+- **False Positive( FP)** refers to predicting a negative class as positive.
 Meaning it failed to classify it properly.
-- **False negative (FN)** refers to predicting a positve class as negative.
+- **False negative (FN)** refers to predicting a positive class as negative.
 Meaning it failed to classify it properly.
-- **True Negative (TN)** refers to predicing the negative class as negative.
-Meaning it correclty classified it.
+- **True Negative (TN)** refers to predicting the negative class as negative.
+Meaning it correctly classified it.

 Going back to our faulty book example, our model confusion matrix would have looked like this.